About Me

 My active affiliations include:

-- Berkman Center for Internet and Society at Harvard Univeresity: Since Fall 2011, I am a Resident Fellow at Berkman.
-I am pursing my own research on collective action and online communities and coordinate Berkman's cooperation group.
+- Berkman Klein Center for Internet and Society at Harvard University: I am a Faculty Associate at the Berkman Klein Center where I am pursing my own research.
+I helped coordinate the center's cooperation group as a Fellow for several years.

 - The Debian GNU/Linux Project: I am Debian Developer and maintain several packages and routinely sponsor the upload of several others.
 In the past, I have served on the Project Leader Team (AKA Project Scud) and acted as the Hardware Donations Manager (AKA